 Should You Eat or Drink During a Half Marathon?

 The simple answer is YES.
 You absolutely should fuel during a half marathon or when running long distances.
-The complicated part is figuring out how much, how often and with what you should be fueling.
+The complicated part is figuring out how much, how often, and what you should be eating.